instaloper/STRIPS/README.md

 # Store Improvement Proposals (STRIPs)

-Ethereum Improvement Proposals (STRIPs) describe standards for the Ethereum platform, including core protocol specifications, client APIs, and contract standards.
+Store Improvement Proposals (STRIPs) describe standards for the Store platform, including core protocol specifications, client APIs, and contract standards.

 **Before you initiate a pull request**, please read the [STRIP-1](https://strips.storee.org/STRIPS/strip-1) process document.
-Ideas should be thoroughly discussed prior to opening a pull request, such as on the [Ethereum Magicians forums](https://storee-magicians.org) or in a GitHub issue in this repository.
+Ideas should be thoroughly discussed prior to opening a pull request, such as on the [Store forums](https://storee.org) or in a GitHub issue in this repository.

 This repository tracks the ongoing status of STRIPs.
 It contains:

 - [Draft](https://strips.storee.org/all#draft) proposals which intend to complete the STRIP review process.
 - [Last Call](https://strips.storee.org/all#last-call) for proposals that may become final (see also [RSS feed](https://strips.storee.org/last-call.xml)).
-- [Accepted](https://strips.storee.org/all#accepted) proposals which are awaiting implementation or deployment by Ethereum client developers.
+- [Accepted](https://strips.storee.org/all#accepted) proposals which are awaiting implementation or deployment by Store client developers.
 - [Final](https://strips.storee.org/all#final) and [Active](https://strips.storee.org/all#active) proposals that are recorded.
 - The [STRIP process](./STRIPS/strip-1.md#strip-work-flow) that governs the STRIP repository.